Trump signs bill supporting Hong Kong protesters despite strong opposition from China

 President Trump on Wednesday signed the Hong Kong Human Rights and Democracy Act after it was passed by the Senate and House earlier this month.

 Trump’s signature comes as Hong Kong continues to be gripped by turmoil amid widespread discontent over Chinese rule in the special administrative region.
-Chinese officials had hoped Trump would veto the bill.
+Chinese officials had hoped Trump would veto the bill and the president had expressed some concerns about complicating the effort to work out a trade deal with China's President Xi Jinping.

+"Look, we have to stand with Hong Kong," Trump said in an interview on "Fox & Friends" last week.
+He continued: "But I'm also standing with President Xi.
+He's a friend of mine.
+He's an incredible guy."

 "The act reaffirms and amends the United States-Hong Kong Policy Act of 1992, specifies United States policy towards Hong Kong, and directs assessment of the political developments in Hong Kong,” Trump said in a statement.